mrjones2014/legendary.nvim/doc/WHICH_KEY.md

   your_which_key_opts,
   -- false if which-key.nvim handles binding them,
-  -- set to true if you want legendary.nvim to handle binding -- the mappings; if not passed, true by default false,
+  -- set to true if you want legendary.nvim to handle binding -- the mappings; if not passed, true by default. false,
+  -- true if you want to use item groups,
+  -- false if you want to add the items to the toplevel list -- in legendary.nvim; defaults to true if omitted. true,
 )
 ```